Cannonball

 of the players has that date already spoken-for with

-one of the three other bands they’re playing in.
+one of the three other bands they’re playing in and/or

 get litl Timmy to swim practice.

 1. I’ll email you a set of 10 songs.
-You’ll then have 2 weeks
+You’ll have 2 weeks

-to get yourself up-to-snuff enough on them for rehearsal.
+to get yourself up-to-snuff on them for rehearsal.

-Then we’ll have a rehearsal and run through them.
-We’ll
+Then we’ll have a rehearsal.
+We’ll proceed in that fashion

 set-list…after that, it’s gig-time.